 Even though chocolate does contain a lot of oxalic acid - it is usually fermented which helps it to be less of a problem.

-I know that I have to eat chocolate a few times a month to help with stress and even muscle cramping.
+I know that I have to eat chocolate a few times a month to help with stress.